Lexicon

 ORIGINAL

-The mechanism by which domination corrupts behavior before power is ever exercised — the structural counterpart to Saint-Simon's observation that the courtiers at Versailles oriented their entire existence around pleasing the sovereign without any explicit command being issued.
+The mechanism by which domination corrupts behavior before power is ever exercised — the counterpart to Saint-Simon's observation that courtiers at Versailles oriented their entire existence around pleasing the sovereign without any explicit command being issued.
 In computational infrastructure, the anticipatory effect manifests when users moderate their speech, restrict their activities, or alter their behavior not because the platform has acted but because the platform might act.
-The psychic tax of unchecked power is paid in advance by those subject to it: self-censorship, preemptive compliance, and the quiet abandonment of activities that might attract adverse attention.
+The psychic tax of unchecked power is paid in advance: self-censorship, preemptive compliance, the quiet abandonment of activities that might attract adverse attention.
 No log records this damage, because the action that would have provoked the response was never taken.

 Authorization / The Signature